 Step 2: Assign backlog items to sprints

-page, you can define the start and end dates of each sprint.
+In the page, you can define the start and end dates of each sprint.
 It's ok if the dates from the current sprint overlap with the next sprint.
 Using a kanban board, you can assign different items on your product backlog to each sprint.
 Alternatively, you can test our to see if this methodology better fits your project workflow.

 Step 3: Track progress on the sprint board